 3.6.1.
-Package waivers (non-equity)
+Package waivers - non-equity instruments

-- 58. When a trading venue wants to be authorised for applying a package waiver, it is necessary that it specifies how the functionality will meet the definitions of "package order" provided by Article 2(1)(49) and of "package transaction" provided by Article 2(1)(50) of MiFIR. - 59.
+- 66. When a trading venue wants to be authorised for applying a package waiver, it is necessary that it specifies how the functionality will meet the definitions of "package order" provided by Article 2(1)(49) and of "package transaction" provided by Article 2(1)(50) of MiFIR. - 67.
 Moreover, the trading venue, should describe how it will ensure that only package orders that do not have a liquid market as a whole, as specified in the RTS on package orders, are eligible for a waiver.
 As per Article 9(1)(e)(i) and (ii) of MiFIR, only package orders that are not liquid as a whole may benefit from the package waiver.

 3.6.2.
-Other similar financial instruments (equity)
+Other similar financial instruments - equity instruments

-- 60. This category should only be used for genuinely other similar financial instruments.
-ESMA considers that financial instruments that are functionally similar to the categories explicitly mentioned in MiFIR (i.e. shares, depositary receipts, ETFs, certificates) should be categorised under the category of instruments which they resemble. - 61.
-For example, subscription rights, interim shares and redemption shares should be categorised as shares11.
+68. This category should only be used for genuinely other similar financial instruments.
+ESMA considers that financial instruments that are functionally similar to the categories explicitly mentioned in MiFIR (i.e. shares, depositary receipts, ETFs, certificates) should be categorised under the category of instruments which they resemble.

+69. For example, subscription rights, interim shares, redemption shares and depository interests should be categorised as shares.

-3.6.3 Trading at close and frequent batch auction (FBA) systems
+3.6.3.
+Trading at close and frequent batch auction (FBA) systems - equity and non-equity instruments

-- 62. Market operators may opt for trading functionalities where orders are executed during a certain period of the trading day, using a price determined in a previous trading session. - 63.
+- 70. Market operators may opt for trading functionalities where orders are executed during a certain period of the trading day, using a price determined in a previous trading session. - 71.
 Functionalities, such as 'trading-at-last' or 'at-the-close' (ATC) orders, should offer pretrade transparency by disclosing the closing price, as well as the aggregated volume that can be executed at that price in real-time.
-Functionalities offering trading at last or ATC orders should nevertheless be eligible for a waiver from pre-trade transparency. - 64.
-As clarified in the ESMA opinion on FBAs12, ESMA recalls that non-price forming FBA systems (e.g. FBA systems that only allow the submission of pegged orders) should, in principle, operate under a waiver from pre-trade transparency.
+Functionalities offering trading at last or ATC orders should nevertheless be eligible for a waiver from pre-trade transparency. - 72.
+As clarified in the ESMA opinion on FBAs, ESMA recalls that non-price forming FBA systems (e.g. FBA systems that only allow the submission of pegged orders) should, in principle, operate under a waiver from pre-trade transparency.